Beltrán de la Cueva, 1st Duke of Alburquerque

 Beltrán de la Cueva y Alfonso de Mercado, 1st Duke of Alburquerque (c.
-1443 – 1 November 1492) was a Spanish nobleman who is said to have fathered Joanna, the daughter of Henry IV of Castile's wife Joan of Portugal.
+1443 – 1 November 1492) was a Castillian nobleman who is said to have fathered Joanna, the daughter of Henry IV of Castile's wife Joan of Portugal.
 His alleged daughter, called "la Beltraneja", was deprived of the crown of Castile because of the uncertainty regarding her parentage.

 Early life

 Henry IV, in his second year as king, travelled to Úbeda and stayed with Beltrán's father, Diego Fernández de la Cueva, 1st Viscount of Huelma.
 When he left this house, he took Diego's second oldest son, Beltrán, with him to stay at Court to show his gratitude to Diego.
 (Diego offered Beltrán after Enrique asked for Diego's oldest son, whom Diego wanted to keep close by).

 He married as his first wife Teresa de Molina de Quesada, of Úbeda, daughter of Francisco Cazorla de Quesada and wife Guiomar Mayor de Molina y Vera, without issue.

 Beltrán soon became the King's favourite and married Cardinal Mendoza's niece, Doña Mencía Hurtado de Mendoza y Luna, daughter of Diego Hurtado de Mendoza, 1st Duke of the Infantado.